ankith26/My-PyChess/README.md

 1) Animations: When this is True, it will show the pieces that you move to slide smoothly(recommended to be True always, look better).
 2) Sound: When this is True, it will play sounds(recommended to be False for now, I am working on it)(a placeholder for future upgrade).
 3) SlideShow: When this is True, it will show a slideshow of images on main menu (recommended to be True always, look better).
-4) Show moves: When this is True, it will show all legal move options for a selected piece during gameplay(recommended to be True, highly helpful for beginners (my favouritef feature)).
+4) Show moves: When this is True, it will show all legal move options for a selected piece during gameplay (recommended to be True, highly helpful for beginners (my favourite feature)).
 5) Undo: When this is True, it allows users to undo(recommended to be True)(a placeholder for future upgrade).
 6)
 7)

-- You can also open preferences.txt and edit the file there (not recommended to do unless you know what you are doing, it might spoil the app).
+- You can also open preferences.txt and edit the file there (not recommended to do unless you know what you are doing, it might spoil the app if you do it the wrong way).

 ## What's New in this Version 2.1
 - The upgrade optimised the game even further, fixing a bug.